Kiran Bhargava

 Kiran Bhargava is an Indian television actress.
+She is known for playing acting roles in television serials such as Zanjeerein, Lakeerein and Kumkum Bhagya etc.

+Personal life

-She is the mother of actress Ankita Bhargava Patel and mother in law of Karan Patel.
+Kiran is the mother of actress Ankita Bhargava Patel and mother in law of Karan Patel.

+Career

 She played Daljeet Kohli (Ranbir's grandmother) in Kumkum Bhagya, and Premlata Shastri in Prem Bandhan.
 She is a professional Kathak dancer trained under Padma Vibhushan Pandit Birju Maharaj since 1976.